matthewpalmer/matthewpalmer.github.io/_posts/2014-01-18-publish-jekyll-posts-from-sublime-text-2.md

 }
 ```

-Select the build system for your Markdown documents by choosing it in the menu bar Tools -> Build System -> `Jekyll`.
+Select the build system for your Markdown documents by choosing it in the menu bar: Tools -> Build System -> `Jekyll`.
 Run the Build with `CMD + B`, and you should see the output of a regular `git push` command in the Sublime console.